What Is Aortic Stenosis

 Birth defects

 A normal aortic valve contains three leaflets.
-But sometimes people are born with an aortic valve that has one, two, or four leaflets.
-When defects are present, they may cause valve problems, such as a leak.
+But sometimes people are born with an aortic valve that has one or, more frequently, two leaflets.
+When defects are present, they may also cause other valve problems, such as a leak.

 Rheumatic fever